 The couple loves to travel, especially to Charleston, South Carolina and the surrounding barrier islands like Kiawah Island.
-They also love Cabo San Lucas in Mexico.
-They want to explore more of the West Coast and have taken trips to Washington and California.
-Europe is on their bucket list.
+They also love Cabo San Lucas in Mexico and hope to explore more of the West Coast and Europe.

-They have a cat named Frannie which was a stray adopted by Rick as he was returning from a business trip.
-The story goes that as he stopped to grab coffee on his way back home, two teens literally begged him to take her, since they already had nine rescued cats between them.
+They have a cat named Frannie, who was a stray that Rick adopted as he was returning from a business trip.
+The story goes that as he stopped to grab coffee on his way back home, two teens literally begged him to take her.
 After politely declining several times, the teens would still not take no for an answer, and ultimately Frannie was loaded into his car with a supply of food, litter and litter box purchased by the teenagers.
-As Frannie excitedly leapt from the dashboard, to his lap, to the back window and back to his lap, he had the premonition that she would become a great addition to the household, and she has.
+As Frannie excitedly leapt from the dashboard, to his lap, to the back window and back to his lap, he had the premonition that she would become a great addition to the household, and she has!

 Rick says, “The signs of addiction can be extremely subtle.”
 The family never knew that Tyler began using in high school.
 After graduating, Tyler had gotten a two-year degree in criminal justice and was an Army Reservist for eight years.
-He was almost deployed to Afghanistan, then wasn’t, which was a big disappointment, and an important relationship ended for him as well.
-His last job as a pool and landscaping supervisor meant that he was alone a lot of the time living in a college town.
+He was almost deployed to Afghanistan, but was not, which was a big disappointment, and an important relationship ended for him as well.